SBCTC Policy Manual

 A statute, RCW 1.16.050, identifies the legal holidays recognized by the state.
 Only one, the personal holiday, is required by law to be a paid holiday.
 The appropriate personnel authority--district boards of trustees for exempt employees and the Washington Personnel Resources Board for community college classified employees--may designate which of the other holidays will be paid holidays.

 The ten designated legal holidays are New Year's Day, Martin Luther King's birthday, Presidents' Day, Memorial Day, Independence Day, Labor Day, Veterans' Day, Thanksgiving Day, the day immediately following Thanksgiving Day, and Christmas Day.
-The eleventh, or personal holiday, may be selected by individual eligible employees consistent with college district procedures.
+The eleventh, or personal holiday, may be selected by individual eligible employees consistent with college district procedures and/or collective bargaining agreement.
 Classified employees are entitled to receive all eleven holidays with pay.

 If any of the specific state legal holidays are also federal legal holidays, but are observed on different dates, only the state legal holidays shall be recognized as holidays for state employees.